Professional Skills Course

 How to apply

 Please complete the relevant online booking form below to reserve your place on the overall course.
-Once you have completed this form, the next screen will display the list of specific module dates available for you to book or you will be able to email your preferred dates to the course administrators once your booking has been processed.
+Then please email your preferred dates to the course administrators once your booking has been processed.

 |Full Course ( 3 core and 4 electives)||Book Now||Enquire Now|